EAndresen/aws-cdk-go-animal/README.md

 # Welcome to AWS CDK Go project-animal!

-This is an example project for the aws-cdk-go IoC.
+This is an example project for the aws-cdk-go IaC.

 **NOTICE**: Go support is still in Developer Preview.
 This implies that APIs may change while we address early feedback from the community.
 We would love to hear